-There’s a lot to talk about in President Obama’s long-awaited Cairo speech (the text and video is here).
+There’s a lot to talk about in President Obama’s long-awaited Cairo speech (the text is here).
 I’ll stick to the part about Israel and the Palestinians.
 Start with this:

 Around the world, the Jewish people were persecuted for centuries, and anti-Semitism in Europe culminated in an unprecedented Holocaust…